Loops

 The while loop continues executing its body as long as the given condition evaluates to true.
 The condition is checked before each iteration, so if it is false initially, the loop body will not execute at all.

-var shouldQuit = false
+var retries = 0

-while !shouldQuit {
+while retries < maxRetries {

 }